-A Consent Order records a financial agreement and severs the financial ties between a married couple.
-Whilst getting a divorce ends the contract of marriage it does not sort out the financial aspects of your relationship.
-Agreeing a divorce settlement is one step but unless you enter into a formal agreement (known as a Consent Order) and ensure you have a financial clean break your ex could make a claim for a share of your assets, property, income or pensions in the future.
+A consent order records a financial agreement and severs the financial ties between a married couple.
+Whilst getting a divorce ends the contract of marriage it does not finalise the financial aspects of your relationship.
+Agreeing a divorce settlement is one step but unless you enter into a formal agreement (known as a consent order) and ensure you have a financial clean break your ex could make a claim for a share of your assets, property, income or pensions in the future.

-Once drafted, approved and signed by both parties the Consent Order is submitted to the Court for approval.
+Once drafted, approved and signed by both parties the consent order is submitted to the Court for approval.
 The procedure is very straightforward and does not involve either party attending court in most circumstances.
-The Court may ask a few questions before the Order is approved but these can be dealt with fairly simply by letter.
+The Court may ask a few questions before the Order is approved but these can be dealt with simply by letter.

 What happens if a consent order is breached?

 If one of the parties fails to carry out the obligations set out in the consent order this is a breach of the order.
 The other party can ask the court to have the consent order enforced.
 If the court agrees that there has been a breach the person in breach will be required to meet the terms of the order and cover the costs involved in bringing the case to court.
 In some circumstances the person breaching the order may be unable to fulfil their responsibilities (for example if they have lost their job and are unable to make maintenance payments).
 The court may allow the party to stop payments until they find a new job.
 This would be reflected in an order.

 If you believe your consent order has been breached and need help with enforcement speak to Woolley & Co on 0800 321 3832.